 Paclitaxel (Taxol) is approved by the Food and Drug Administration (FDA) for use against breast cancer, non-small cell lung cancer and ovarian cancer.

-Despite the drug’s success in treating some cancers, past clinical trials in mesothelioma patients have had less than ideal outcomes, with most patients experiencing no benefits.
-Doctors believe this chemotherapy agent, like cisplatin and carboplatin, will work best when combined with other treatments such as surgery, radiation therapy and other chemotherapy drugs.
-Because of this, more recent mesothelioma trials have focused on this combination treatment, called multimodal therapy, and hope to see positive results in the future.
+Despite the drug’s success in treating these cancers, past clinical trials in mesothelioma patients have had less than ideal outcomes, with most patients experiencing no benefits.
+Doctors believe paclitaxel, like cisplatin and carboplatin, will work best when combined with other treatments such as surgery, radiation therapy and other chemotherapy drugs.

 This promising drug dates back to the late 1960s, when it was discovered in the bark of the Pacific yew tree.
 Its potential as an anti-cancer agent was immediately recognized, but its natural scarcity made it difficult to market.
 More than 20 years later, researchers were finally able to synthetically produce it.
 That same year, Bristol-Myers Squibb began marketing Taxol.

 Get help connecting with the nation's top mesothelioma doctors and cancer centers.Get Help Now

 A doctor or nurse may inject paclitaxel into a vein or give it via a three-hour intravenous drip.
 Both treatments are administered once every three weeks.

 For mesothelioma, this drug may be used in conjunction with other chemotherapy drugs such as cisplatin or carboplatin.
 In these cases, the patient usually receives both chemotherapy drugs intravenously on the same day.